 What is outcomes tracking?

 Put simply, outcomes tracking is the collection and analysis of the results your patients achieve due to your therapeutic interventions.
-It’s data—cold, hard, irrefutable facts about your patients’ functional improvements.
+It’s data—cold, hard, irrefutable facts about your patients' functional improvements.
 It’s the means necessary to maximize your value as a provider and objectively demonstrate that value to patients, payers, and the rest of the healthcare industry—so you’re not relying solely on anecdotes and stories.
-In today’s pay-for-performance healthcare landscape, data is king.
+In today’s pay-for-performance healthcare landscape, data reigns supreme.

 Why is outcomes tracking so important?

 Change can be hard—especially when that change requires already-busy therapists to expend even a little bit of extra time and effort.
 But in the case of outcomes tracking, it’s worth it—for everyone involved.
 At this point, therapists can no longer afford not to collect and track outcomes data.
 It’s that important.
 Here’s why:

 Unless you’re tracking results—via outcome measurement tools and patient satisfaction surveys—in a consistent and standardized manner, there’s no real way of knowing whether the prescribed plan of care is the most effective one available.
 With outcomes tracking, you’ll know which plans of care produce the best results for each diagnosis—and that means you and your colleagues will be able to make more educated decisions about clinic processes, best practices, and future treatment plans.